 From this point on, the trail continues on Castle Peak Range Road.
 Just remember, it’s a non-stop uphill walk to Leung Tin Au.

-Our advice is go slow, and take your time.
+Our advice is to go slow and take your time.
 The slope won’t get easier if you walk up fast.

 As you get closer to the top, the vegetation thins out.
-Which means the trees and shade slowly reduce.
+This means the trees and shade slowly reduce.
 But fortunately, it’s not too long before you arrive at Leung Tin Au.

-Leung Tin Au is essentially a pass that is a hub for multiple hiking trails in the region, including one for Castle Peak.
+Leung Tin Au is essentially a pass that is a hub for multiple hiking trails in the region, including one for Castle Peak, the tallest peak in Tuen Mun.
 In fact, Castle Peak is clearly visible from the pass.

 To Leung Tin Au Gorge